fairandsmart/right-consent/_docs/002-full-install-guide.md

 $ nano src/main/resources/application.properties
 ```

+You can change some configuration aspects like port or public url if needed.
+A restart is sometimes needed for some configuration parameters where some of them apply directly if started in dev mode.
 More information on the configuration options can be found in the [configuraton reference](/docs/config-ref/)

 ## What's next ?